tgstation/tgstation-server/README.md

 	* This contains ssh key information for automatic changelog pushing.

 * `EventHandlers/`
 	* This contains batch files that run after certain events, currently only precompile and postcompile events are implemented.
+If you'd like an event handler you should create a file in this folder with the following name: `{event_name}.bat` for example: if I want an event handler for precompile, I would name it `precompile.bat`.

 * `BYOND/`
 	* This contains the actual BYOND installation the server uses